axelpale/nudged/doc/API.md

 ### nudged.transform.IDENTITY

-Identity transform, resembles multiplication by 1.
+Identity transform, resembles multiplication by 1 in the way that it does not have any effect.
+You can use it as a starting point to build other transformations.

+    const I = nudged.transform.IDENTITY
+    const center = `{ x: 320, y: 240 }`
+    const angle = Math.PI / 5
+    const rotation = nudged.transform.rotateBy(I, center, angle)

 ### nudged.transform.ROT45